QUESTIONS

 been so surprised by the spiritual declension in America, and the Puritan

-Jonathan Edwards certainly would not have been.
-Indeed, Jonathan Edwards predicted there would be a general
+Indeed, Jonathan Edwards predicted there would be a general spiritual

-religion in his world.
-It has been so before preceding glorious revivals of
+in his world.
+It has been so before preceding glorious revivals of religion:

-and so it was a very dark time before the Reformation." ( The
+was a very dark time before the Reformation." ( The

 History of Redemption by Edwards).